Digitalturkk/Digitalturkk/README.md

 - Serializating (io.Serializable, io.FileInputStream and io.ObjectInputStream)
 - Desializating (io.FileOutputStream, io.ObjectOutputStream)
 - Abstracting with "inteface"s
 - Generalize with generics and wildcards
+- Using collections with (util.Collections) framework

 ------------------------------------
 **Python libraries:**